mcaldera/Perturbome/README.md

 All data to run the individual scripts should be within the respective /data/<NameOfAnalysis> folders.
 Note that some of the data is redundant (i.e. same data files in various /data/<NameOfAnalysis> folders.
 The reason for that is to keep each analysis modular and executable without the others.
 Additional information and data can be downloaded under: https://sites.google.com/view/menchelab/perturbome

-Currently raw fluorescent images are not available, but should be online as soon as possible under: https://idr.openmicroscopy.org/
+Raw fluorescent images are  available under: https://idr.openmicroscopy.org/ [idr0069]

 ## Code execution and run time
 The majority of code runs within several minutes.
 Only exception is the calculation of interactions [9_Calculate_Interactions.ipynb] that can take from several hours up to one day depending on the underlying system.